 Min.
 Max.
-Input Voltage with respect to GND on all power pins 1.5 VCCmax Input Current on all non-power pins -100mA +100mA Test conditions: VCC = VCCmax, one pin at a time (compliant to JEDEC JESD78 standard).
+Input Voltage with respect to GND on all power pins 1.5 VCCmax Input current with respect to GND on all non-power pins -100mA +100mA Test conditions are compliant to JEDEC JDESD78 standard

 19. ORDERING INFORMATION

 Please contact Macronix regional sales for the latest product selection and available form factors.